 There are several ways to access airport lounges.
 But these days, the easiest way to get in is by simply holding the right credit card – and with the Delta Reserve Card, you can do just that.

 The Delta Reserve Card comes with complimentary access to Delta Sky Clubs, Amex Centurion Lounges, and Escape Lounges when flying on a same-day Delta flight.
-As of now, you'll get unlimited access to Delta Sky Clubs with your reserve card, but that's going to be changing come Feb.
-1, 2025.
-After that date, you'll be limited to 10 visits to the Sky Club each year, unless you also spend $75,000 on your card.
+After a change earlier this year, you're now limited to 15 visits to the Sky Club each year (Feb.
+1 – Jan.
+31) unless you also spend $75,000 on your card.

-In order to get into Sky Clubs, you don't even need to have used your Reserve card to pay for your ticket.
-You will need to have paid for your airfare with an American Express Card in order to get into Centurion and Escape Lounges, though.
+You don't need to use your Reserve card to pay for your ticket to get into Sky Clubs, although you do need to pay for your airfare with an American Express card to get into Centurion and Escape Lounges.

 Thrifty Tip: Add your Reserve Card to your Delta wallet so you can simply scan your boarding pass and waltz into the Sky Club!

-Unlike other airlines, there are no day passes to the lounge available for everyday flyers.
+Unlike other airlines, there are no day passes to Delta airport lounges available for everyday flyers.
 That means the Delta Reserve is one of your only options for getting in.
-Earlier this year, Delta even killed off annual memberships for travelers without Delta Medallion status in its ongoing efforts to combat lounge overcrowding.
+Delta has even killed off annual memberships for travelers without Delta Medallion status in its ongoing efforts to combat lounge overcrowding.

-The Delta Reserve card opens far more lounge doors than the Delta Platinum does.
-With this card you'll get access to not only Delta Sky Clubs, but also American Express Centurion Lounges, and Escape Lounges.
-And that makes it the clear winner when it comes to lounge access.
+With the Reserve card, you'll get access to Delta Sky Clubs (15 visits per year), American Express Centurion Lounges, and Escape Lounges, too.
+That makes it the clear winner when it comes to lounge access.

 Learn more about the *delta reserve*